Watch On-Campus Guest Author Events featuring:

 The MPC Guest Authors Series gratefully acknowledges the support of the

-Additional support is provided by The MPC Foundation, whose assistance is much appreciated.
+Additional support is provided by The MPC Foundation.